lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 Other objects can be created and deleted as required.

+## Sprawling
+Although users can usually ignore the internals of the portal system, they should be aware that it is capable of handling objects that are so big they end up in more than one room.
+Each object has a central room, but using the AABB or geometry the system can detect when an object extends across a portal into a neighbouring room / rooms.
+This is called `Sprawling`.

+This means that if the corner of an object is showing in a neighbouring room, but the object's main room is not showing (e.g. a train where the end is in a different room), the object will not be culled.
+The object will only be culled if it is not present in any of the rooms that are visible.

+## Include in Bound
+The support for objects that are larger than a single room has one side effect - you may not want to include some objects in the calculation of the automatic room bound.
+You can turn this off in the inspector - `CullInstance/IncludeInBound`.

+## Lighting

 Congratulations!
 You have now mastered the basic techniques required to use rooms and portals.
 You can use these to make games already, but there are many more features.

 # Gameplay Callbacks